MRTA Vs MLTA: Which Do You Need?

 Just like purchasing life or health insurance, if a person is diagnosed with a certain illness, the insurance company has the right to reject the policy or there will be extra loading in the premium.
 It depends on how severe the illness is and will only be determined after a medical examination by their panel doctors.

-* These figures are used as reference as the interest rate will differ from insurer to insurer; refer to your original policy for the actual terms.
+* These figures are used as reference only as the interest rate will differ from different providers; refer to your original policy for the actual terms.